cfigure/Lumiverse-Shutter/README.md

 - **Widget Size** — size of the floating button (Small 44px / Medium 56px / Large 72px)
 - **Widget Style** — icon style for the floating button (Colour / Monochrome)
 - **Toast on Insert** — show a notification when an image is inserted into a message
 - **Force Generation** — always generate regardless of scene changes, the same as Force Generate in the native ImageGen panel.
-When off, generation respects the scene change threshold. (v1.0.0 always forced generation.)
+When off, generation respects the scene change threshold.
+This is unlikely to be needed, but I have included it as v1.0.0 always went through as force generation, but practically it likely makes no difference.
 - **After Generate** — what to do after a manual generation.
 Skipped when ImageGen is set to "Insert into Chat" or "Attach to Last Message" (ask to insert / auto insert)

 When "Preview Prompt Before Generating" is enabled in native ImageGen settings, Shutter will show a prompt preview modal before manual generations.
 You can review and edit the prompt, re-run the parser, or generate directly.